SMS Moltke: Characteristics

 Moltke was 186.6 m long overall, with a beam of 29.4 m and a draft of 9.19 m fully loaded.
 The ship displaced 22,979 t normally, and 25,400 t at full load.
 She had a long forecastle deck that extended for most of the ship, stepping down to the main deck at the rearmost 27 cm gun turrets.
 The ship's superstructure consisted of a pair of conning towers, a larger one forward as the primary position, and a smaller, secondary position aft.
 She was fitted with a pair of pole masts for signaling and spotting purposes.
 Her crew consisted on 43 officers and 1,010 enlisted men.

 Moltke was powered by four Parsons steam turbines that drove four screw propellers, with steam provided by twenty-four coal-fired Schulz-Thornycroft water-tube boilers.
 The boilers were vented through a pair of widely spaced funnels.
 The propulsion system was rated at 38,246 kW and a top speed of 25.5 kn.
 At 14 kn, the ship had a range of 4,120 nmi.

-The ship was armed with a main battery of ten 28 cm SK L/50 guns mounted in five twin-gun turrets; of these, one was placed forward, two were en echelon amidships, and the other two were in a superfiring pair aft.
+The ship was armed with a main battery of ten 28 cm SK L/50 guns mounted in five twin-gun turrets; of these, one was placed forward, two were amidships in an en echelon arrangement, and the other two were in a superfiring pair aft.
 Her secondary armament consisted of twelve 15 cm SK L/45 guns placed in individual casemates in the central portion of the ship and twelve 8.8 cm SK L/45 guns, also in individual mounts in the bow, the stern, and around the forward conning tower.
 She was also equipped with four 50 cm submerged torpedo tubes, one in the bow, one in the stern, and one on each broadside.

 The ship's armor consisted of Krupp cemented steel.
 The belt was 280 mm thick in the citadel where it covered the ship's ammunition magazines and propulsion machinery spaces.
 The belt tapered down to 76 mm on either end.
 The deck was 25 to 76 mm thick, sloping downward at the side to connect to the bottom edge of the belt.
 The main battery gun turrets had 230 mm faces, and they sat atop barbettes that were equally thick.